Weapons

 Armour protects the wearer by increasing their global hits if it covers the majority of the torso and at least one other location.
 Complete coverage of the front of the torso is considered sufficient.
 Valid locations are the head (with a helm), the arms, the legs, or you may cover half of your arms and legs.

 E.g. A mail vest covers your torso but does not cover another location.
-If you wear it with a helm them it would count.
+If you wear it with a helm then it would count.
 A full-length mail hauberk covers the torso, thighs and upper arms so it would always count.

 Medium armour protects a character against CLEAVE, while heavy armour protects them against CLEAVE and IMPALE.
 You are only protected if the blow strikes the armour phys-rep; if it hits an unprotected part of the body then you are affected normally.
 Your armour continues to protect you in this way even if the hits it provides have been lost.